Dennis v. United States: The court's decision

 These petitioners were not charged with an attempt to overthrow the Government.
 They were not charged with overt acts of any kind designed to overthrow the Government.
 They were not even charged with saying anything or writing anything designed to overthrow the Government.
 The charge was that they agreed to assemble and to talk and publish certain ideas at a later date: The indictment is that they conspired to organize the Communist Party and to use speech or newspapers and other publications in the future to teach and advocate the forcible overthrow of the Government.
 No matter how it is worded, this is a virulent form of prior censorship of speech and press, which I believe the First Amendment forbids.
 I would hold 3 of the Smith Act authorizing this prior restraint unconstitutional on its face and as applied....

 So long as this Court exercises the power of judicial review of legislation, I cannot agree that the First Amendment permits us to sustain laws suppressing freedom of speech and press on the basis of Congress' or our own notions of mere "reasonableness."
 Such a doctrine waters down the First Amendment so that it amounts to little more than an admonition to Congress.
 The Amendment as so construed is not likely to protect any but those "safe" or orthodox views which rarely need its protection....

 There is hope, however, that in calmer times, when present pressures, passions and fears subside, this or some later Court will restore the First Amendment liberties to the high preferred place where they belong in a free society.

 Aftermath

-In 1957, the Court in Yates v.
+In 1957, the court in Yates v.
 United States restricted the holding in Dennis, ruling that the Smith Act did not prohibit advocacy of forcible overthrow of the government as an abstract doctrine.
 While Yates did not overrule Dennis, it rendered the broad conspiracy provisions of the Smith Act unenforceable.
 Finally, in 1969, Brandenburg v.
-Ohio held that "mere advocacy" of violence was per se protected speech.
-Brandenburg was a de facto overruling of Dennis, defining the bar for constitutionally unprotected speech to be incitement to "imminent lawless action".
+Ohio held that "mere advocacy" of violence, without a showing of a likelihood of actually producing imminent illegal activity, was per se protected speech.
+Brandenburg was a de facto overruling of Dennis, defining the bar for constitutionally unprotected incitement to be met as when the speech is "directed to inciting or producing imminent lawless action and ... likely to incite or produce such action."